clustervision/trinityX/doc/installation.rst

 Compute node image creation
 ---------------------------

-The creation and configuration of an OS image for the compute nodes uses the same tool and a similar configuration file than for the controller.
+The creation and configuration of an OS image for the compute nodes uses the same tool and a similar configuration file as for the controller.
 While the controller configuration applies its setting to the machine on which it runs, the image configuration does so in a directory that will contain the whole image of the compute node.

 .. note:: Building a new image isn't required for most system administration tasks.
 One of the images existing on your system can be cloned and modified.
 Creating a new image is only useful for an initial installation, or when desiring to start from a clean image.
 Another scenario is a setup fully controlled by ansible - in this case to create the image it is possible to copy ``compute.yml`` and set up image name accordingly.